flyingmachine/brave-clojure-web/content/do-things.md

 # Do Things: a Clojure Crash Course

-It's time to to learn how to actually *do things* with Clojure!
+It's time to learn how to actually *do things* with Clojure!
 Hot damn!

 While you've undoubtedly heard of Clojure's awesome concurrency